 Over this ten-year period, the global avocado market has increased its size to almost four times larger.
 This increase has been mainly driven by the growing demand for avocados around the world and the new understanding of the benefits of the avocado.
 Logistical, transport, technological advances and world trade deals such as the one between Tanzania and India have also contributed to a larger global avocado market.

 Tanzania has been making major strides with its export levels of avocados.
 Tanzania started exporting in the 2009-10 season with less than 100 tonnes exported for its first three years of exporting.
-The past 10 years has seen great increases for the avocado producing country, rising to just above 12,000 tonnes in the year 2021.
+The past 10 years has seen great increases for the avocado producing country, rising to just above 25,000 tonnes in the year 2023.

 Tanzania Avocado Export Price

 Since Tanzania became an avocado exporting country in 2009, avocado farmers are reaping higher returns.
-The Tanzania Private Sector Foundation (TPSF) says Tanzania exported almost 8,000 tons of avocado in 2018 valued at 2 million US Dollars to Europe, Africa and Asia.
+The Tanzania Private Sector Foundation (TPSF) says Tanzania exported almost 8,000 tonnes of avocado in 2018 valued at 2 million US Dollars to Europe, Africa and Asia.

 The price of Tanzania avocados has been on an upward trend in recent years.
 The rising global consumption of avocados will continue to push the prices up.

-Here are the total values in export for avocados from Tanzania between 2012 and 2021:
+Here are the total values in export for avocados from Tanzania between 2012 and 2023:

 Avocado Price per Tonne